ppryanichek/100-days-of-code/log.md

 At the moment I realized adding and writing task object to file.

+### Day 19: November 1, Thursday

+**Today`s Progress**: Today I wanted to add the ability to change task data in CLI Task Tracker, I spent a long time and realized that I made a mistake in the very beginning.
+I decided to write it all from the beginning.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)